paddywwoof/pi3d_book/Complicated.rst

 By using pi3d.Texture.update_ndarray() to update the Texture with a numpy array it's possible to change the image relatively quickly.
-Obviously this depends on the size of the image and the power of the cpu but even on the Raspberry Pi it's can give a reasonable frame rate using ffmpeg as the video decoder.
+Obviously this depends on the size of the image and the power of the cpu but even on the Raspberry Pi it can give a reasonable frame rate using ffmpeg as the video decoder.
-Have a look at the pi3d_demos.
+Have a look at the pi3d_demos/VideoWalk.py

 On line 39 ``image`` is defined as a numpy ndarray with dimensions the same as each video frame (N.B.
 C type arrays are rows (height) then cols (width) then RGB bytes).
-This array is then filled in a Thread running in the function pipe_thread() defined on line 41 and started just after.
+This array is then filled in a Thread running in the function pipe_thread() defined on line 41 and started just after that.
 In pipe_thread ffmpeg is run as a subprocess and the output piped into the image array (line 48).
 There is a slightly messy variable length sleep on line 58 to keep the video frame rate regular, and a flag is set so that the main